exhibition

 Mucem

 This exceptional collection brings together the historical holdings of the Musée national des arts et traditions populaires, the European collections of the Musée de l’Homme and those acquired since the early 2000s, with a view to opening up to the Mediterranean and the contemporary world.
-The general tour takes visitors through the major categories borrowed from the vocabulary of the history of art and technology.
+The general tour takes visitors through a series of major categories borrowed from the vocabulary of the history of art and technology.

 Find out more about the Populaire exhibition